th2-net/th2-hand/README.md

 The `mq.json` file must have two configured queues.

 The first queue configured in Message storage is for raw messages.
-It must nave "publish" and "raw" mandatory attributes.
+It must have "publish" and "raw" mandatory attributes.

 The second queue configured in Message storage is for parsed messages.
-It must nave "publish" and "parsed" mandatory attributes.
+It must have "publish" and "parsed" mandatory attributes.

 Example of `mq.json`:
 ```